 The arbitrator's decision shall be in writing and shall set forth the findings of fact, reasoning, and conclusions of the issues submitted.
 The arbitrator shall be without power or authority to make any decision that requires the commission of an act prohibited by law or which is in violation of the terms of this Agreement.
 However, it is agreed that the arbitrator is empowered to recommend any award, financial reimbursement or other remedies as she/he judges to be proper.
 The decision of the arbitrator shall be submitted to the Association and the District and will be advisory only.
-If any question arises as to the arbitratorionly after she/he has had an opportunity to hear the merits of the grievance.
+If any question arises as to the arbitratority of the grievance, such question will be ruled upon by the arbitrator only after she/he has had an opportunity to hear the merits of the grievance.